John Bolton admits to planning foreign coups

 When Tapper asked for specifics, Bolton refused to elaborate, but did go on to mention Venezuela, where US-backed opposition figures attempted to overthrow President Nicolas Maduro in 2019 but failed to inspire mass defections from the security forces.

-The efforts in Venezuela “turned out not to be successful,” he said, adding “Not that we had all that much to do with it, but I saw what it took for an opposition to try and overturn an illegally elected president and they failed.”
+The efforts in Venezuela “turned out not to be successful,” he said, adding, “Not that we had all that much to do with it, but I saw what it took for an opposition to try and overturn an illegally elected president and they failed.”

-Then working as Trump’s national security advisor, Bolton publicly supported opposition leader Juan Guaido during the coup attempt, even addressing social media posts to senior Venezuelan officials urging them to join the effort.
+Then working as Trump’s national security advisor, Bolton publicly supported opposition leader Juan Guaido during the coup attempt, even addressing social media posts to senior Venezuelan officials, urging them to join the effort.
 In comments to reporters at the time, however, he argued “this is clearly not a coup,” maintaining Guaido was Venezuela’s “legitimate” leader.

-While the CNN anchor pressed Bolton further on his coup comments, saying “I feel like there's other stuff you're not telling me,” he simply replied “I'm sure there is” and offered no other details.
+While the CNN anchor pressed Bolton further on his coup comments, saying “I feel like there’s other stuff you’re not telling me,” he replied, “I’m sure there is,” and offered no other details.

-Bolton has served in top positions for several administrations since the 1980s, working as President Ronald Reagan’s assistant attorney general, a State Department official under President George HW Bush and later as United Nations ambassador for President George Bush.
+Bolton has served in top positions for several administrations since the 1980s, working as former President Ronald Reagan’s assistant attorney general, a State Department official under former President George H. W. Bush, and later as UN ambassador for former President George W. Bush.
 His tenure in the Trump administration was cut short due to disagreements with the commander in chief, ultimately resigning amid a heated public dispute with his former boss.